moisesjbc/unity-plugins-test/README.md

 1. Install all the dependencies listed in previous section.

 2. Clone this repository.
-This will create a local directory which we’ll refer to as <local_repository> in the following steps.
+This will create a local directory which we’ll refer to as &lt;local_repository&gt; in the following steps.

  ```
  git clone git@github.com:moisesjbc/unity-plugins-test.git